MicrosoftDocs/well-architected/well-architected/reliability/highly-available-multi-region-design.md

     -   Disadvantage of this design: Longer recovery time than the warm spare design.

--   **Redeploy on disaster:** One primary region and one or more secondary regions.
+-   **Redeploy on disaster**: One primary region and one or more secondary regions.
 Only the necessary networking is deployed in the secondary region.
 Operators must run provisioning scripts in the secondary region to fail over the workloads.
 This design is known as *redeploy on disaster*.

     -   Networking: Use [priority](/azure/frontdoor/routing-methods#priority) global routing.